Seasonal Commercial Patio Program

 • The patio must occupy a minimum of one and maximum of two parking spaces.
 Half spaces may be considered where they can be shared with a neighbouring patio.

-• The adjacent sidewalk space must be maintained, with a minimum two metre pedestrian clear path for travel located between the on-street patio and surrounding buildings.
+• The adjacent sidewalk space must be maintained, with a minimum 1.8 metre pedestrian clear path of travel located between the on-street patio and surrounding buildings.

-• The patio may be extended onto the sidewalk to create a larger patio area if the minimum two metre pedestrian clear path of travel can be maintained.
+• The patio may be extended onto the sidewalk to create a larger patio area if the minimum 1.8 metre pedestrian clear path of travel can be maintained.

 • The patio area may be extended beyond the width of the frontage of your business without permission from adjacent establishments if the patio is contained within the on-street parking spaces.